London, Ontario: Industrials

 The headquarters of the Canadian division of 3M are in London.
 General Dynamics Land Systems (GDLS) builds armoured personnel carriers in the city.
 GDLS has a 14-year $15-billion deal to supply light armored vehicles and employs over 2,400 people.
 McCormick Canada, formerly Club House Foods, was founded in 1883 and currently employs more than 600 Londoners.
 A portion of the city's population work in factories outside of the city limits, including the General Motors automotive plant CAMI, and a Toyota plant in Woodstock.
-A Ford plant in Talbotville became one of the casualties of the economic crisis in 2011, the site will soon be home to a major Amazon distribution center employing 2,000 workers by 2023.
+A Ford plant in Talbotville became one of the casualties of the economic crisis in 2011, the site is currently home to a major Amazon distribution centre employing approximately 2,000 workers.

 London's city centre mall was first opened in 1960 as Wellington Square with 400,000 sqft of leasable area, with Eaton's and Woolworths as anchors.
 From 1986 to 1989, Campeau expanded Wellington Square into Galleria London with 1,000,000 sqft of leasable area and 200 stores including The Bay and Eaton's.
 However, the early 1990s recession, following by the bankruptcy of Eaton's in 1999 and then the departure of The Bay in 2000 resulted in only 20 stores left by 2001.
 Galleria London then began seeking non-retail tenants, becoming the home for London's central library branch, and satellite campuses for both Fanshawe College and Western University.
 The complex was purchased and renamed to Citi Plaza by Citigroup in 2009.
 Citi Plaza has been redeveloped as a mixed use complex that blends retail, office, businesses, and education providers.
 Alongside Citi Cards Canada's offices, in November 2016, CBC announced plans to move its expanded operations into the building.

 The confectionary company O-Pee-Chee was founded in London in 1911.

 There are many large Real Estate Development firms based in London which are active across Southwestern Ontario.
 These include Sifton Properties, Drewlo Holdings, Old Oak Properties, Tricar Developments, York Developments, Farhi Holdings and Westdell Developments.
 Combined, they own or operate over 300 million square feet of commercial and residential real estate.

-On 11 December 2009, Minister of State Gary Goodyear announced a new $11-million cargo terminal at the London International Airport.
+On December 11, 2009, Minister of State Gary Goodyear announced a new $11-million cargo terminal at the London International Airport.